Zabol University

 The University of Zabol (دانشگاه زابل, Danushgah-e Zabel), also known as Zabol University and UOZ, is a university based in Zabol, Iran, established in 1999.

 Overview

 UOZ consists of eight faculties and a research complex including three institutes and one research center.
 The university has c.
 15,000 students and 396 full-time faculty members, and offers 110 majors and minors, with courses leading to Bachelor's and Master's degrees, post-diploma programs and PhDs.

-Furthermore, this university consists of the huge educational-research complex of Baqiyatallah Azam (Chahnime) in 8000 hectares, modern equipped laboratories, and an internet center unique among Iranian universities’.
-In this regard, University of Zabolis one of the important higher education centers in the south-eastern Iran.
+Furthermore, this university consists of the educational-research complex of Baqiyatallah Azam (Chahnime) in 8000 hectares, laboratories, and an internet center.

 Physical space limitation has remained to be one of the main problems of the university from the time it was established and has affected university activities.

-In this regard and to resolve this problem, the new university campus on Zabol-Bonjar road was utilized.
+In this regard, the new university campus on Zabol-Bonjar road was utilized.

-Covering 134 hectares of fields, this campus includes students’ dorms, faculty of science, faculty of arts, faculty of agriculture, university mosque, canteens; Shahid Hosseini Tabatabaee sports complex, powerhouses, electricity posts, classrooms, swimming pool, shared laboratories, ancient sport salons, etc.